 - Better data management for more strategic decision making and planning.

-- Integration with existing internal software environments, as well as vendor systems, to centre continuous improvement and innovation through shared endeavours.
+- Integration with existing internal software environments, as well as vendor systems, to center continuous improvement and innovation through shared endeavors.

 Blending Circularity with Sustainability for a Better World

 Sometimes, going in circles can be quite productive.
 Achieving circularity as part of sustainable procurement is a goal every procurement professional from project managers to CFOs can expect to tackle in the years ahead.
 Break free from the waste and destruction of linear procurement.
 Build circular business practices into your procurement, and forge a supply chain that’s sustainable, renewable, and profitable.